vatpac-technology/sops/docs/worldflight/Aerodromes/brisbane.md

 PDCs will be in use by default, to avoid frequency congestion.
 ACD shall send a PDC to each aircraft as they connect.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact SMC when ready for pushback or taxi.

 ## Surface Movement Control (SMC)
+### Pushback Delays
+SMC Domestic and South will be responsible for delaying aircraft's pushback requests, in order to avoid overloading the taxiways.

+If there are more than **5** aircraft in the queue at the Holding Point for *any runway*, do not approve any more pushback requests.

+#### OzStrips
+All aerodrome controllers must be familiar with the VATPAC [recommended workflow](../../client/towerstrips.md#recommended-workflow) for OzStrips.

+Ensure the Queue function is used to actively to keep track of the order of requests.

 ## Tower Control (ADC)
 ### Departure Spacing